 I am a qualified psychosynthesis therapist, working in private practice in London Bridge and for the NHS.
 I also assist on training seminars at Psychosynthesis Trust.

-My journey to counselling began in the field of grief and bereavement.
+My journey to psychotherapy began in the field of grief and bereavement.
 After having worked for a number of years in palliative care and running bereavement groups, I wrote Speaking of Death (previously titled We Need to Talk About Grief).

 I then trained in Psychosynthesis psychotherapy, which is a model of therapy that works with the whole person – thoughts, feelings and the body.
 Its focus is also not just on the individuals presenting problem but also holds a space for the potential trying to emerge from that problem.
 I work with people in a way that is most appropriate for them and is not simply trying to mend brokenness, but rather offers a broad perspective on life and includes space for the development of human potential.

 In accordance with the BACP ethical framework for good practice, I am in regular supervision.
 Client anonymity is always maintained.
 I also engage in on-going personal and professional development activities as ways of deepening my knowledge, self-awareness and ability to self-reflect.